-§ 558.802 Delegation of certain authorities of the Secretary of the Treasury.
+§ 578.802 Delegation of certain authorities of the Secretary of the Treasury.

 Any action that the Secretary of the Treasury is authorized to take pursuant to E.O.
+13694 of April 1, 2015, as amended by E.O.
+13757 of December 28, 2016, and any further Executive orders relating to the national emergency declared therein, and any action that the Secretary of the Treasury is authorized to take pursuant to Presidential Memorandum of September 29, 2017:

-13664 of April 3, 2014, and any further Executive orders relating to the national emergency declared therein, may be taken by the Director of OFAC or by any other person to whom the Secretary of the Treasury has delegated authority so to act.
+Delegation of Certain Functions and Authorities under the Countering America's Adversaries the Sovereignty, Integrity, Democracy, and Economic Stability of Ukraine Act of 2014, may be taken by the Director of OFAC or by any other person to whom the Secretary of the Treasury has delegated authority so to act.